JacobPaxton/data_science_notes/notes_v3.md

 df = pd.concat([df, json_breakouts], axis=1)
 ```
 ### Nested XML in DF column, explode to new columns
+- Note: you can render XML to HTML using its <xsl:stylesheet> with XSLT/xsltproc
+    * EX: `xsltproc myXMLfile.xml -o HTMLoutput.html`
 ```
 import pandas as pd
 import json